-Lindsey Graham is the senior U.S. senator from South Carolina.
-Although sometimes characterized as a Republican "maverick" for his bipartisan forays into domestic policy, Graham is also a staunch foreign policy hawk, promoting U.S. military intervention across the Greater Middle East and often makes fear-mongering claims regarding purported threats to the United States.
+Lindsey Graham, the senior U.S. senator from South Carolina, is sometimes characterized as a Republican "maverick" for his bipartisan forays on domestic policy.
+However, Graham is a staunch foreign policy hawk who promotes U.S. military intervention across the Greater Middle East and often makes fear-mongering claims regarding purported threats to the United States.

 Graham has been a consistent proponent of U.S. military action against Iran over the country's nuclear enrichment program, which U.S. intelligence analysts have insisted is not presently geared toward producing a nuclear weapon.
 Calling himself "skeptical" that diplomacy can repair relations between Washington and Tehran, Graham described "Iran's quest for a nuclear weapon" as "the challenge of our time" in a March 2013 interview with the Washington Post's neoconservative blogger Jennifer Rubin.